JulianaZani/codeinstituteproject/README.md

 ![bluedarkcolor](doc/screenshots/screenshot00.png)

-Other colors used frequently on the site:: Bege (#faebd7) and orange rgb(235, 131, 5).
+Other colors used frequently on the site: Bege (#faebd7) and orange rgb(235, 131, 5).

 Website to show responsiveness: https://ui.dev/amiresponsive